 Website development timeline

 Trying to calculate a website development timeline is always tricky.
+It also depends on the CMS such as Shopify, WordPress or Webflow or if it’s completely bespoke.
 Especially if the project has yet to be fully defined.
 In fact, we often don’t receive a proper brief with many enquiries, in which case it’s very difficult to provide a timeline.

 So, the first step towards helping your web agency calculate the development timeline is to send them a well-written brief.
 The brief should outline what you would like the site to be in terms of size and functionality. (more on those below).